intel/ai-reference-models/docs/object_detection/tensorflow_serving/Tutorial.md

 You have now seen an end-to-end example of serving an object detection model for inference using TensorFlow Serving, and learned:
 1. How to choose good values for the performance-related runtime parameters exposed by the `docker run` command
 2. How to verify that the served model can correctly detect objects in an image using a sample Jupyter notebook
-3. How to measure latency and throughput metrics using a REST client
+3. How to measure online and batch inference metrics using a REST client

 With this knowledge and the example code provided, you should be able to get started serving your own custom object detection model with good performance.
 If desired, you should also be able to investigate a variety of different settings combinations to see if further performance improvement are possible.